1.1. Contact organisation

 10.7.
 Quality management - documentation

-Any additional national descriptions of the measures to assure the quality have not been elaborated.
-Generally the statistical products are monitored based on the procedures contained in the Internal Policy No. 35 of the President of CSO from 28 December 2011.
+Any additional national descriptions of the measures to assure the quality have not been elaborated yet.
+Generally the statistical products are monitored based on the procedures contained in the Internal Policy no 35 of the President of Statistics Poland from 28 December 2011.
 The quality reports, quality measures, control lists, quality reviews exist there.

 11.1.
 Quality assurance